IT Careers

 CA

 Low-paid database administrators are paid roughly the same in most parts of the country.
-There are exceptions, like in California, northern Virginia, Seattle, Denver and urban Texas, but for the majority of cities on our list, the difference from city to city for low-paid DBAs is about $10,000.
+There are exceptions, like California, northern Virginia, Seattle, Denver, and urban Texas.
+Still, for the majority of cities on our list, the difference from city to city for low-paid DBAs is about $10,000.
 This suggests two things.
-First, entry-level database administrators should have a lot of opportunities and should feel confident about entering the job market.
+First, entry-level database administrators should feel confident about entering the job market.
 Second, to get paid a lot as a DBA, you’ll need to “level up” your skills and knowledge.

 3 Salary Considerations for Database Administrators